Handbook

 Describe: 1) How there will be a flexible number and format of parent meetings offered, such as meetings in the morning or evening, and may provide, with funds provided under this part, transportation, child care, or home visits, as such services relate to parental involvement; 2) How parents will be involved in the planning, review and improvement of the Title I Program (Note: State the school's process for how all Title I parents have the opportunity for involvement in decision-making.); and 3) How funds allocated for parent involvement are being used in the school.
 (Sec.
 1116(c)(2)(3))

 1) Parent attendance for the annual community meeting is encouraged along with other meetings that are held.
 Various methods of communication are used to inform parents of the meetings including flyers, telephone calls, letters, bulletin boards, social media and public postings.
 Title I meetings will be conducted to inform parents of school programs and needs.
 Parent workshops are offered to help support learning and discipline.
-Meetings are held alternately in morning and evening sessions allowing flexibility for parental attendance and advance notifications of many of the meetings are located in our student handbook.
-Some meetings will be provided virtually.
-We will also try to implement some childcare programs for students in attendance.
-Our parents have mentioned that their teenage children need volunteer hours and can be asked to volunteer service hours for childcare.
+In addition, parents are members of the district’s parent advisory that meets monthly.
+Meetings and workshops are held in the mornings and evenings allowing flexibility for parental attendance and advance notifications of many of the meetings are located in our student handbook.

 2) Oliver Elementary has a Title I Parent Advisory Committee.
 This committee meets annually to decide how to spend the parent portion of the Title I budget.
 Parent representatives also attend annual CIP Committee work session meetings in which they actively participate in the review of the plan, as well as the decision-making process in regards to use of parent involvement funds.
 Parent Surveys are conducted annually, allowing parents an opportunity to be involved in planning by communicating their perceptions of the school's achievements, parental involvement initiatives, and suggestions for school improvement.
 Input from all parents is encouraged during meetings, and they are actively involved in the revision of the Parental Involvement Plan and the School Compact.